pingcap/docs/faq/manage-cluster-faq.md

 ## TiDB server management

-This section describes common problems you may encounter during TiDB server management and their causes and solutions.
+This section describes common problems you may encounter during TiDB server management, their causes, and solutions.

 ### How to set the `lease` parameter in TiDB?